The Pozas Azules in Taxco, Mexico are truly a hidden gem.

 It will take you back to the Coppel Plateros and from there you can walk 10 minutes to the bus station to head back to Mexico City or 20 minutes to the Taxco main square to grab a bite to eat back in town (see my restaurant recommendations here).

-Total Cost for a Trip to Taxco’s Natural Pools
+Total Cost for a Day Trip to the Pozas Azules in Taxco

 This is such an affordable half-day outing.

-The total cost for our trip for two to the Pozas Azules was only 180 pesos / 9.50 usd.
+The total cost for our day trip to the Pozas Azules from Taxco (for two) was only 180 pesos / 9.50 usd.
 That includes both our round trip transport and the entrance fee.

 If you need a snack or don’t pack a lunch, there are plenty of cheap options that will only run you 50 to 100 pesos / 3 to 5 usd more.
 Plus, you’ll get to pat some stray puppers for free!

-I hope this short little guide helps make your trip a bit smoother and I hope you enjoy your time at the beautiful Pozas Azules!
+I hope this short little guide helps make your trip a bit smoother and I hope you enjoy your time at the beautiful Pozas Azules in Taxco!